microsoft/DeepSpeedExamples/applications/DeepSpeed-Chat/training/step1_supervised_finetuning/README.md

 | Finetune w/4 datasets | A wise frog lives in a pond.<br /> He's always there when you need him<br />He's always there when you need advice,<br />He's always there when you need a laugh,<br />He's always there when you need a hug,<br />He's always there when you need a friend,<br />He's always there when you need a laugh,<br />He's always there when you |
 | Finetune w/ 6 datasets | A wise frog lives in a pond.
 He has a big mouth and a big heart.<br />He's always there to help.
 He's a good friend to all.
 He's a wise frog.`<\|endoftext\|>`                                                                                                                                                                         |

-## Some arguments explanation and largest model training on your own system
+## ☀️ Some arguments explanation and largest model training on your own system
-Most arguments used in the ``main.py`` have clear explanation and usually easy-to-follow if you have previous experience on decoder model finetuning (please do not hesitate to reach out on GitHub issues if you are not clear with one or some of them).
-Here we give some specifial arguments explanation, particularly about their usage.
+Most of the arguments used in the main.py file have clear explanations and are usually easy to follow if you have previous experience with finetuning decoder models.
+However, if you're not clear on any of them, please don't hesitate to reach out on GitHub issues.
+In this section, we provide some specific explanations of the arguments and their usage.

 | Args                                                     | Explanation                                                                              | Note                                                                                                                                                                                       |
 |----------------------------------------------------------|------------------------------------------------------------------------------------------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|